prezi/lunchie/README.md

 You may want to get comfortable with `heroku logs` and `heroku restart` if you're having issues.

+For database modules , Sequelize used [ http://sequelizejs.com/articles/getting-started ]

+You will need also to setup Postgress on your local Machine [ https://wiki.postgresql.org/wiki/Detailed_installation_guides ]

 ## In case, you want to improve or change it...

 You can add your own scripts to hubot, check out the [Scripting Guide](https://github.com/github/hubot/blob/master/docs/scripting.md) and [hubot-scripts](https://github.com/github/hubot-scripts).